Welcome to today's edition of the Rush 24-7 podcast.

 American gospel singer Kurt Franklin, who just brought this stadium to its feet.

-The South African crowd dominantly was just going crazy to the stylings of Kurt Franklin.
+The South African crowd dominantly was just going crazy to the silence of Kurt Franklin.

-Just a sense like we're in the middle of a pop comes.
+It just seems like we're in the middle of a pop concert half a party, but it's a funeral.

 It's a memorial service.